Scripted

 ▸ How many hours a week is the course?

-The program runs full-time (approximately 10:00 am–4:30 pm) from Monday to Friday for the first ten weeks of the program, (the showrunner-led portion).
-The following weeks, (the mentorship portion) are self-regulated.
-Participants should expect to reside in Vancouver for the program’s duration.
+The program runs full-time (approximately 9:30 am–4:00 pm) from Monday to Friday for the first ten weeks of the program, (the showrunner-led portion).
+The following weeks, (the mentorship portion) are self-directed but participants will also need to be available to join online meetings and/or training most days at various times within the hours listed above.

 ▸ Do I need to stay in Vancouver even for the mentorship portion of the program?

 Yes.
-Even though the program’s hours become more flexible for the final four weeks, participants will be expected to attend guest lectures and seminars from industry experts during this time.
+Even though the program’s hours become more flexible for the final five weeks, participants will be expected to be available during this time, and to attend the final Vancouver Scripted Summit event.

-▸ Are travel and accommodation stipends available for those living outside Vancouver?
-Is the program eligible for Canada student loans or other funding?
+▸ Is the program eligible for Canada student loans?

 ▸ Can I have a job while enrolled in the program?